 Personal Alarm Information

 A personal alarm could be very useful for somebody affected by cystic fibrosis.
-Should they have any breathing problems or any other symptoms they can simply press the red button on their pendant and our Care Team will respond, before arranging for help.
+Should they have any breathing problems or any other symptoms they can simply press the red button on their pendant and our Response Team will respond, before arranging for help.

 For more information about our life-saving personal alarm service, please get in touch with our friendly team on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.